GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Discussion

 \subsection{Limitations and Future Work}

-Several limitations should be considered when interpreting our findings.
-The small sample size (N = 17; n = 9 experimental, n = 8 control, with three groups per condition) constrained statistical power, and no Group $\times$ Time interaction reached significance.
-The medium-to-large effect sizes observed for intergroup anxiety ($\eta_p^2 = .158$) and perspective-taking ($\eta_p^2 = .114$), however, suggest that these null results reflect power limitations rather than the absence of effects.
-Larger-scale replications with a priori power analyses based on these effect sizes are needed to confirm the observed trends.
+Several statistical limitations temper the interpretation of our findings.
+The small sample size (N = 17; n = 9 Experimental, n = 8 Control) constrained statistical power, and no Group $\times$ Time interaction reached significance.
+The medium-to-large effect sizes observed for intergroup anxiety ($\eta_p^2 = .158$) and perspective-taking ($\eta_p^2 = .114$) suggest that these null results reflect power limitations rather than the absence of effect.
+Given that participants were nested within triads and facilitators had a distinct experience from other participants, future work would benefit from multilevel modeling to address potential dependencies and role-specific effects, alongside larger-scale replications to confirm the observed trends.
+Furthermore, future work should assess baseline attitudes toward AI, given participants' tendency to categorize AI as fundamentally distinct from humans (Section \ref{sec:de_stereotyping}).

-Our findings are also situated within a specific intergroup context: Japanese university students engaging with Chinese international students' perspectives at a Japanese university, a setting where institutional support for cross-cultural exchange is implicitly present.
-Whether AI-mediated contact produces comparable effects across different group boundaries, including those defined by racial, religious, or political divisions, remains untested.
+Beyond statistical constraints, our experimental design introduces additional limitations.
+Our findings are situated within a specific intergroup context, leaving open the question of whether AI-mediated contact produces comparable effects across racial, religious, or political divisions.
+Our design also imposed three structural constraints: a unilateral setup due to recruitment limitations, a single post-session measurement timepoint, and confounded \textit{interactivity}.
+Future work should employ a bilateral design to investigate the psychological differences in how dominant and non-dominant groups respond to AI-mediated contact, incorporate longitudinal follow-ups to reveal whether multiple sessions yield cumulative benefits \cite{pettigrew_intergroup_1998}, and include additional conditions, such as presenting GroupEnvoy's pre-generated responses as a static document, to isolate the contribution of \textit{interactivity} per se.

-All outcome measures were administered post-session immediately, leaving the durability of the observed changes unknown.
-Sustained prejudice reduction typically requires repeated contact \cite{pettigrew_intergroup_1998}, and improvements from a single session may not persist.
-Future studies should incorporate longitudinal follow-ups and examine whether multiple sessions yield cumulative benefits.
+A further limitation concerns the structural tension between \textit{typicality} and \textit{individuation}.
+Future designs should periodically reintroduce persona-level information during the dialogue, anchoring collective views to individuals without compromising group salience.
+A comparison between GroupEnvoy's collective representation and a more individuated, persona-based approach would further clarify the distinct roles of \textit{typicality} in mitigating subtyping and individuation in fostering outgroup familiarity.